 Manufacturers that do not have well-established distribution channels usually have difficulty selling their products.
 The retailers in Nigeria will sometimes demand that manufacturers or wholesalers pay them ahead of time to stock their goods at its retail outlet.
 This can be very discouraging to the SMEs that are just starting their business and do not have the proper distribution channel to get the product to market.

-Lastly, and this ranks high as one of the main issue for local manufacturers – the fact that people perceive locally-made products as inferior to imported ones.
+Lastly, and this ranks high as one of the main issues for local manufacturers – the fact that people perceive locally-made products as inferior to imported ones.
 If the people that are supposed to be buying the goods do not see the product as valuable, then it will be hard convincing them to buy it.
-I see this as a marketing issue and the mindset has to be changed so that products of the same quality are seen to be as valuable as their imported counterparts.
+I see this as a marketing and branding issue – a lot of awareness has to be created so that products of the same quality are seen to be as valuable as their imported counterparts.
+Some strides have been made to improve the perception of locally-made goods with the recent Buy Naija To Grow The Naira campaign.
+However, there is still some way to go to make Nigerian-made goods competitive in the global market.